cl-library-docs/common-lisp-libraries/docs/postmodern.md

 Function: (!dao-def)
 ```

-Should only be used inside deftable's body.
+Should only be used inside a [deftable](#deftable) form.
+Define this table using the
+corresponding DAO class' slots.
 Adds the result of calling
 dao-table-definition on **table-symbol** to the definition.

 ### !foreign